MichaelScoggins/311_wk6_day1_er/README.md

 ##### Import data

-We are going to use a sample schema given to use by MySQL.
+We are going to use a sample schema given to us by MySQL.

 1. Download the zip directory and extract it
   * https://dev.mysql.com/doc/sakila/en/sakila-installation.html